WestwoodCompSci/GitHubTutorial_2015-Block8-SL/README.md

 8. Open any text file that some other user has created.
 Append your answer to their question at the end of the file and save the file (i.e., `File -> Save`).
 9. Commit and sync the latest changes as before using the GitHub client.
 Be sure to include a statement of your changes in the `Summary` field.

-**NOTE:** _Merge conflicts_ can occur when changes committed by one user overlap with proposed changes made by anothe user.
+**NOTE:** _Merge conflicts_ can occur when changes committed by one user overlap with proposed changes made by another user.
 For example, consider the sequence of events in the following scenario:

 ```
 1. Adam syncs the repo, downloading the file "foo.txt".